-7. Open Food Network UK, an online website bringing shoppers and food producers together
+6. Open Food Network UK and Better Food Traders, bringing shoppers and food producers together

-8. Join or create food a buying group
+7. Join or create a food buying group

 Bring friends and neighbours together to buy food at wholesale prices.
 You choose from a catalogue (usually one from a big wholefood supplier such as Essential Trading or Suma), then the collective orders are dispatched to the wholesaler.
 The order is delivered to one drop-off point (someone’s house or shed) where you pick it up at a set time.
 Buying groups usually focus on dried staples such as coffee, rice or olive oil.
 You can do deals with friends such as split a case of baked beans.
 The savings you can make through bulk buying are mouth-watering.